Headlines and Titles of Works

 Q. I am having a discussion/argument with my author’s editor over the presentation of Pizza and its Variations: Beyond Two Pi R, the title [changed for this forum] of a forthcoming book edited by myself.
 The title is so presented in the UK edition, and the American publisher is insisting that this is incorrect (or at any rate in defiance of normal convention), and “Its” should be used, despite the fact that the lowercase version appears in the book (whose text will be the same in both editions).
 Quite apart from the question of consistency, I feel that in the case of this particular title a capital ‘I’ would take the eye away from the two important words, “Pizza” and “Variations.”
 Do you have a (quick, please!) view?

-Nonetheless, those who write about Maclean’s book—or list it in their documentation—should submit to their editors.
+Nonetheless, those who write about Maclean’s book—or cite it—should submit to their editors.
 We’d write A River Runs through It.
 And we’d capitalize your Its.